Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Experiments

-We used pretrained DINO features with the DINO architecture released in DINO's official GitHub\footnote{\url{https://github.com/facebookresearch/dino}}.
+\paragraph{Implementation Details} We used pretrained DINO features with the DINO architecture released in DINO's official GitHub\footnote{\url{https://github.com/facebookresearch/dino}}.
 In particular, we used DINO with patch size 8 that was trained for 800 epochs on ImageNet-1k without labels.
 For the saliency masks, we used the BasNet weights pretrained on predictions from DeepUSPS released by MaskContrast's official GitHub\footnote{\url{https://github.com/wvangansbeke/Unsupervised-Semantic-Segmentation}} (see folder \texttt{saliency}).
-The detailed parameters of spectral clustering and self-training are described in Appendix ~\ref{sec:parameters}.
+All parameters of spectral clustering and self-training are described in \app{sec:parameters}.